 In this quick and easy experiment we're going to take a closer look at two common ingredients used for baking cakes, cookies, muffins, and other yummy foods: baking powder and baking soda.
 If you've always wondered what the difference was between these two ingredients, don't fret!
 That's what we're about to find out in a minute, and to help us figure out, we're going to use and learn some chemistry in the process.
-Specifically, we're going to learn how we can tell two unknown substances apart from each other, using their differences in chemical properties as a guide.
+So, let's roll up our sleeves and uncover the chemistry behind baking!

 Using the spoon, place a spoonful of baking powder into one container and a spoonful of baking soda into the other.

 Close your eyes and and ask a labmate to shuffle the two containers until you don't know which contains baking soda and which contains baking powder.
 It's a good idea to label each dish, so you don't get the mixed up.